-1000’s of Motorcyclists are particularly at-risk for injuries, and the reason is quite clear.
+Thousands of motorcyclists are particularly at risk for injuries, and the reason is quite clear.
 These motorists are completely exposed to the elements, and they simply don’t have the same level of protection afforded to those who drive cars.
 However, the fact that they are vulnerable doesn’t mean they have no excuses when they become injury victims.
 While it’s true that there are risks motorcyclists take while on the road, they do have rights and are protected the same as all other motorists while on the road.
 Car drivers owe motorcyclists a duty of care, and negligence or inattentiveness should be deterred at all costs.

 If you have suffered injuries while driving a motorcycle in Bakersfield, you may have the ability to file a claim with the insurance company that insures the responsible party.
 If you have suffered serious injuries, your claim can provide you with a substantial settlement.
 Not only can this settlement help with medical expenses, but it can also provide compensation for lost wages (future wages) and non-economic damages, such as pain and suffering.